 Types of Materials

 Compressed fiberglass panels and rigid foam boards are also used for making plenums and rectangular ducts.
 Unlike sheet metal, fiberglass and rigid foam boards also have insulating qualities, which eliminates the step of insulating metal ducts.

 Central plenums are boxes or air chambers that are connected to blowers that are above, below or adjoining the component.
 Air pressure builds up in the chambers, which is the central location where treated air is collected and distributed.

 A wide variety of HVAC duct parts comprise the accessories necessary to construct a ductwork system, including elbows, take-offs (rectangular ducts), starting collars (round ducts), grilles, stacks, register boots, registers and diffusers.
 Take-offs and starting collars connect ducts to the plenum.

-Register boots (boxes) come in a wide choice of sizes and shapes.

-Boots are the final components for the duct system, and fit on the ends of the supply ducts to deliver supply air to the rooms through registers or diffusers.
+Register boots (boxes) come in a wide choice of sizes and shapes Boots are the final components for the duct system, and fit on the ends of the supply ducts to deliver supply air to the rooms through registers or diffusers.
 The registers are generally rectangular or square-shaped and have horizontal or vertical vanes that can be adjusted to control the volume of air.